Adaptive joint distribution learning: Introduction

-In this paper we propose a new framework of RKHS embedding of distributions, similarly to \citet{schusteretal20}, with minimal assumptions, that comes with several advantages over the traditional construction.
-First, it has the oracle property in that it minimizes the distance to the true, unknown joint distribution, from which we are able to construct conditionals.
-It is engineered from a very generic tensor product RKHS setup and distinguishes between a potentially rough, but square-integrable prior distribution, and a (smoother) RKHS part.
-This enables us to represent, in particular, constants and independent distributions, that are both problematic for traditional distribution embeddings.
-Second, owing to the properties of the tensor product RKHS formulation, the embedding is normalized and non-negative in all states of the world, and thus satisfies the two defining structural properties of probability measures.
-This feature contrasts our approach to the traditional distribution embedding as mere projections of distributions that do not preserve these properties.
+JDL comes with several important advantages over the traditional embedding of distributions in RKHS.
+First, it enables us to represent, in particular, constants and distributions of independent random variables, that are both problematic for the traditional conditional mean embedding (CME) as shown by \citet{klebanovschustersullivan20}.
+Second, JDL is normalized and positive by definition, and thus satisfies the two fundamental structural properties of probability measures.
+This is in contrast to the traditional distribution embedding, which is a mere projection of distributions that does not preserve these properties.
 To the best of our knowledge, only \citet{muzellec2021note} have considered these shape restrictions within embedding of distributions in RKHS.
-Third, we construct our distribution embedding directly in terms of an adaptive low-rank approximation by the pivoted Cholesky decomposition from \citet{BJ02,BL77,FWAH+09,HPS12}, with a sharply controlled a-posteriori error.
-This alleviates the curse of dimensionality, that usually necessitates an ad-hoc dimension reduction in RKHS modeling, and allows us to work with very large data sets.
+From a positive and normalized joint distribution, conditional distributions can be computed in a straightforward way.
+Third, we construct our Radon--Nikodym derivative directly in terms of a low-rank approximation facilitated by the pivoted Cholesky decomposition from \citet{BJ02,BL77,FWAH+09, HPS12}, that allows us to control the trade-off between precision and computational tractability with a sharply controlled a-posteriori error.

-The suggested embedding of distributions also naturally accommodates many problems not immediately associated with a probabilistic setting.
-For data $(x_1,y_1),\ldots, (x_n,y_n)$, empirical objectives in machine learning with kernel methods in an RKHS $\mathcal H$ are typically of the form

-for some loss function $l$.
-This specification is a regularized sample estimate of $ \mathbb E \left [ l(Y;\mathbb E \left [Y | X\right ]) \right ] $ that can be directly evaluated with a model for the joint distribution of $X$ and $Y$, like the one developed in this paper.
-Different operations on the same data, such as classification and interpolation, can thus be performed entirely consistently.

-Section \ref{sec:prelims} introduces notation, and establishes positivity and normalization as the requirements defining probability distributions.
-In Section \ref{sec:learning}, we introduce our hypothesis space, our loss function and develop approximation results for finite-dimensional subspaces.
-Section \ref{sectensor} reviews tensor RKHS, and their computational properties, and develops results that enable us to ensure positivity and normalization within the subspace under consideration.
-Section \ref{sec:numericalApp} is devoted to numerical approximation, in particular the adaptive low-rank representation by means of the pivoted Cholesky decomposition is discussed.
-Section \ref{sec:implandexperi} details our implementation.
-Section \ref{sec:experiments} shows extensive numerical experiments, and Section \ref{sec:conclusion} concludes.